etgur07/astra-ai-safety-platform/backend-api/backend_overview.md

 - Guardian access logic via `is_guardian_of(user_id)`
 - Realtime enabled for panic alerts and location sessions

+## AI Integration

+The backend integrates with a Python-based risk detection engine that evaluates user behavior and supports proactive safety decisions.

 ## Status
 This backend represents the Astra MVP architecture and serves as the technical foundation for future mobile app integration.